On the Sample Complexity of Stability Constrained Imitation Learning: Experiments

 Our expert controller is a model-based predictive controller using a simplified center-of-mass dynamics as described in~\citet{dicarlo18mitcheetah}.
 The stance and swing legs are controlled separately.
 The swing leg controller is based on a proportional-derivative (PD) controller.
 The stance leg controller solves for the desired contact forces to be applied at the foot using a finite-horizon constrained linear-quadratic optimal control problem; the linear model is computed from linearizing the center-of-mass dynamics.
 The desired contact forces are then converted to hip motor torques using the body Jacobian.
 More details about the expert controller can be found in the appendix.

 We restrict our imitation learning to the stance leg controller, as it is significantly more complex than the swing leg controller.
 Furthermore, instead of randomizing over initial conditions, we inject randomization into the environment by subjecting the Laikago to a sequence of random push forces throughout the entire trajectory.
+We compare the performance of \textbf{BC}, \textbf{CMILe}, and \textbf{CMILe+Agg}; the \textbf{CMILe+Agg} algorithm is identical to \textbf{CMILe}, except that at epoch $k$, the data from previous epochs $j \in \{0, \dots, k-1\}$ is also used in training. \textbf{DAgger} is omitted for space reasons as its performance is comparable to \textbf{CMILe+Agg}.

-As in the previous experiment, we compare \textbf{BC}, \textbf{CMILe}, \textbf{CMILe+Agg} (omitting \textbf{DAgger} for space reasons as its performance is comparable to \textbf{CMILe+Agg}).
-We set the horizon length to $T=1000$.
-We featurized the robot state into a $14$-dimensional feature vector; the exact features are given in the appendix.
+We set the horizon length to $T=1000$, and featurized the robot state into a $14$-dimensional feature vector; the exact features are given in Appendix~\ref{sec:appendix:laikago:features}.
 The output of the policy is a $12$-dimensional vector ($x,y,z$ contact forces for each of the $4$ legs).
 We used a policy class of two layer MLPs of hidden width $64$ with ReLU activations.
 For training, we ran $500$ epochs of Adam with a batch size of $512$ and step size of $0.001$.
 Furthermore, we tried to overcome the effect of overfitting in \textbf{BC} by using the following heuristic: we used $5\%$ of the training data as a holdout set, and we stopped training when either the holdout risk increased $h=50$ times or $500$ epochs were completed, whichever came first.
-To assess the effect of the number of samples on imitation learning, we vary the number of rollouts per epoch $S \in \{1, ..., 5\}$.
+To assess the effect of the number of samples on imitation learning, we vary the number of rollouts per epoch $S \in \{1, \dots, 5\}$.
 For \textbf{CMILe} and \textbf{CMILe+Agg}, we fix $\alpha=0.3$ and $E=12$.
 We provide \textbf{BC} with $S \times E$ total trajectories.